-- 108. Both options will deliver benefits in terms of affordable housing provision to meet current local need.
-Option 1 reflects a greater benefit in this respect as all housing would be delivered on a single site and BNDP03 would not deliver enough homes to attract affordable housing. - 109.
+- 99. Both options will deliver benefits in terms of affordable housing provision to meet current local need.
+Option 1 reflects a greater benefit in this respect as all housing would be delivered on a single site and BNDP03 would not deliver enough homes to attract affordable housing. - 100.
 In terms of good access to green open space, the wider countryside and other leisure facilities, both options provide direct access to the wider countryside, linking well with the public right of way network, which is extensive to the south of the town.
-There is also good access to the leisure centre. - 110.
-Option 2 would result in an element of housing being delivered in the town centre, which has greater potential to promote active travel and accessibility to services.
-However, it would attract less affordable housing overall as it would not meet the threshold of 11 dwellings set out in WLP8.2.
-There is potential for BNDP03 to include new open green space in the town centre, which is currently lacking, however, the inclusion of this is currently unknown. - 111.
+There is also good access to the leisure centre. - 101.
+Option 2 is considered marginally more favourable as an element of housing development would be located in the town centre, which has greater potential to promote active travel and accessibility to services.
+There is also potential for BNDP03 to include new open green space in the town centre, which is currently lacking, however, the inclusion of this is currently unknown. - 102.
 Minor long-term positive effects are anticipated under both options, which are judged to perform broadly on par.